microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/03-kubernetes.md

 kubectl create secret generic mssql --from-literal=SA_PASSWORD="MySuperSecretP@ssw0rd"
 ```

-## 3.7 Services
+## 3.6 Services

-A *Service* is an abstraction which defines a logical set of Pods and a policy by which to access them, or more simply put, a service provides the means by which clients running **outside** of a Kubernetes Cluster to consume functionality provided by Pods running **inside** the Cluster.
+A *Service* is an abstraction which defines a logical set of Pods and a policy by which to access them.
+Simply put, a service provides the means by which:

+- clients running **outside** of a Kubernetes Cluster to consume functionality provided by Pods running **inside** the Cluster,
+- Pods that represent particular components, a frontend type service for example can communicate with Pods that represent a different service, a backend service for example.

 There are three types of service: